beckadamtheinventor/BASM-3/README.md

 `πPOP` -> pop the stack into the current value in the expression.
 Ex. `1 + πPOP` -> pop the stack and add 1, return the result.

-These are very useful for setting and restoring the `ORIGIN` variable.
+These can be useful for setting and restoring the `ORIGIN` variable.
 Ex. `ORIGIN 0` -> push the current origin, set the origin to 0.
     `//some code`
     `ORIGIN πPOP` -> pop the stack to set the origin to what it was before.

+`πECHO` -> Print the following numeric value
+`πPUTS` -> Print the following string value